NISYSLAB/Emory-BMI-GSoC/README.md

 **Required Skills:** Javascript, Python, and Bash (recommended)

-**Code Challenge:** [DHGWorkflow](https://controlcore-project.github.io/DHGWorkflow/) comes with a Node Validator and Edge Validator.
-Currently, they merely check and confirm that there is no nodes or edges created with a duplicate name.
+**Code Challenge:** [DHGWorkflow](https://controlcore-project.github.io/DHGWorkflow/) comes with a Node Validator and Edge Validator that can be interactively modified via the Settings Menu.
+Currently, they merely check and confirm that there is no nodes or edges created with a duplicate string.

 In this code challenge, we ask the students to write a Javascript that could validate that
 1) the nodes adhere to the naming style, Nodename:program.
 For example, this can be, "CZ:controller.py" where CZ is the node name and controller.py is the program name.
 A Nodename such as "AB" will fail since there is no ":" in the name of the node whereas "AB:ab" will succeed.